johnsondnz/hugo-blog/content/posts/switching-stp.md

 date: 2017-11-29T15:14:19+13:00
 draft: true
 categories: [ cisco, switching ]
-tags: [ spanning-tree ]
+tags: [ cisco, spanning-tree ]
 ---

+## Todo
+Split this into respective STP docs.

+## CST, PVST+, MST
+* __CST__: Common spanning-tree.
+All VLANs in the same instance.
+One switch handles all traffic.
+* __PVST+__: Per-VLAN spanning-tree plus.
+SPT run per-vlan, very granular.
+* __MST__: Multiple spanning-tree.
+VLANs are mapped to one of 16 instance that have a common topology.
+  * IST works with CST and is instance 0.
+Can represent the entire MST region as a virtual CST bridge.
+  * MSTI is an instance with VLAN mappings and is instance 1-15.
+  * MSTI regions:
+    * `name`, `revision` and `vlan-mapping table` must match for switches to be in the same region.

 ## Cisco MAC address
-As Cisco uses per-vlan spanning-tree and as a result uses non-IEEE destination MAC for BPDUs.
+As Cisco uses per-vlan spanning-tree (PVST+) and as a result uses non-IEEE destination MAC for BPDUs.

 * __Cisco__: 0100.0ccc.cccd for PVST and RSTP+.
 Uses a 802.3 / 802.2 SNAP Frame.
 * __IEEE-802.1d and 802.1w__: 0180.c200.0000 802.3 / 802.2 LLC Frame.
+* __IEEE-802.1s__: ------------ DUNNO ------------

 ### Vendor interoperability
 Cisco uses of non-IEEE standard protocols can result in other vendors not understanding the BPDU.
 Some will drop the frame, others will switch it as a standard multicast frame.